MostTornBrain/monster-mash/README.md

 # PF2E Creature Adjuster

 This is an Obsidian Plugin designed to work with existing Pathfinder 2E monster statblocks.
-It provides the ability to create a new copy of a currently viewed monster and make it "elite" or "weak" per the PF2E rules in the Monster Core, page 6, titled "Adjusting Creatures".
+It provides the ability to create a new note based on a currently viewed monster and make it "elite" or "weak" per the PF2E rules in the Monster Core, page 6, titled "Adjusting Creatures".